1. Application process

 We will invite some applicants to attend an interview at the University within six weeks of the application deadline.

 We will ask some applicants to produce a short piece of written work on a specified topic in advance of the interview.
 We will ensure that applicants receive information about this written work at least three weeks before it is due.
 This written work may well be discussed at the interview.
+Applicants to the Economics and Finance pathway may be asked to complete a diagnostic test in mathematics.

 There are no formal entry requirements for this course*.
 Each application will be judged on its own merits and we are actively looking to recruit students from a wide range of ages and educational, ethnic and social backgrounds.
-We are looking for applicants who are highly motivated to study on the Foundation Year and who have the potential to succeed in university study beyond it.
+We are looking for applicants who are highly motivated to study on the Foundation programme and who have the potential to succeed in university study beyond it.

 Where a high number of applications are received, priority may be given to: